Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 Why Invest in Real-Time Data Analytics System?

 Cellular network providers generate and carry breams of user data: GEO location, device type, phone number, app usage, and many other forms of intelligence.
+Everything flows through mobile network providers.
+The amount of traffic is growing exponentially every year and for every country (see graph above).

-If you manage to harness this data––from targeted advertising to security monitoring and traffic engineering––you can improve your business operations on so many levels.
+If you manage to harness this data — from targeted advertising to security monitoring and traffic engineering - you can improve your business operations on so many levels.

-Enter the Case Study: Admixer + Mobile Carrier
+How development started: Admixer + Mobile Carrier

 The large mobile network carrier struggled to build an analytics system to aggregate, process, and analyze their customer data.